totallynotdavid/yt_metadata/README.md

 - A Promise that resolves to the fetched metadata or `null` in case of an error.

 ## Contributing
-Contributions to the YouTube Metadata Fetcher are welcome.
+Contributions are welcome.
 Please ensure that your contributions adhere to the project coding standards and include appropriate tests.